Using Plugin Outlet Connectors from a Theme or Plugin

-Discourse includes hundreds of Plugin Outlets which can be used to inject dynamic content from your theme or plugin.
+Discourse includes hundreds of Plugin Outlets which can be used to inject new content or replace existing contend in the Discourse UI.
 ‘Outlet arguments’ are made available so that content can be customized based on the context.

 Defining the template